What is Habitat for Humanity?

 What is Habitat's mission?

 To mobilize volunteers and community partners in building affordable housing and promoting homeownership as a means to breaking the cycle of poverty.
+Habitat for Humanity brings communities together by helping families build strength, stability and independence through affordable homeownership.

 How does the Habitat program work?